 the real solution to the heat related weld issues on

-thin stainless parts < 2.5 mm.
-I took all the helium out of
+thin stainless parts that were < 2.5 mm. was to simply take the helium out of

-made no difference to the welds, so I ended up with a mix containing argon -
+makes no difference to any weld, so I ended up with a gas mix that contained argon -

 pick up in the stainless welds.
-I marketed the gas with
+I eventually marketed the two part gas mix with

-The argon - 2% CO2 mix is ideal for all stainless short
+My argon - 2% CO2 mix, is now used in many countries, (I never got a thank you note from anyone who sells it).
+This mix is ideal for all stainless short

 I would like to thank you for the excellent information on